lucasfeijo/hass-maestro/docs/web-ui-custom-steps.md

 1. **Expose an HTTP page**
    - Add `webui: http://[HOST]:[PORT:8080]/configure` to `maestro/config.yaml` so Home Assistant shows an "Open Web UI" link.
    - Provide a `GET /configure` route which serves an HTML/JS interface styled with [Bootstrap](https://getbootstrap.com/).
-   - The page should open using the current step order from Maestro, not just the defaults.
+   - The page should read `/data/step_order.json` on load so it shows the last saved order (or the command-line defaults if the file doesn't exist).
    - Include an endpoint like `POST /configure` to accept the chosen step list.
 The page sends this request asynchronously using `fetch` so the UI doesn't reload.
    - Offer a `POST /configure/reset` endpoint that clears any saved list and reverts to the command line defaults.